practicingruby/practicing-ruby-paid/posts/gregory/012-working-with-binary-file-formats.md

 end
 ```

 Out of the five fields in this header, only the file size ended up being dynamic.
-I was able to treat the pixel array offset as a constant because targeting 24bit images only makes it so that only the two mandatory header sections need to be implemented, and both of those sections are fixed width.
+I was able to treat the pixel array offset as a constant because the headers for 24 bit color images take up a fixed amount of space.
 The [computations I used for the file size](http://en.wikipedia.org/wiki/BMP_file_format#Pixel_storage) are taken directly from wikipedia, and will make sense a bit later once we examine the way that the pixel array gets encoded.

 The tool that makes it possible for us to convert these various field values into binary sequences in such a convenient way is `Array#pack`.
 If you note that the calculated file size of a 2x2 bitmap is 70, it becomes clear what `pack` is actually doing for us when we examine the byte by byte values in the following example: